synergema/Craft-SimpleForm/README.md

 -----

-**Note: This is still alphs.
+**Note: This is still alpha.
 Not for production use!
 Or for the faint of heart!**

 -----